tc39/proposal-signals/README.md

 Unlike JavaScript Promises, everything in Signals runs synchronously:
 - Setting a Signal to a new value is synchronous, and this is immediately reflected when reading any computed Signal which depends on it afterwards.
 There is no built-in batching of this mutation.
 - Reading computed Signals is synchronous--their value is always available.
-- The `effect` callback, used to implement effects, as explained below, runs synchronously, during the `.set()` call which triggered it (but after graph coloring has completed).
+- The `notify` callback in Effects, as explained below, runs synchronously, during the `.set()` call which triggered it (but after graph coloring has completed).

 Like Promises, Signals can represent an error state: If a computed Signal's callback throws, then that error is cached just like another value, and rethrown every time the Signal is read.